 Being of Irish/Scottish descent, the adjustment away from potatoes was a tough one!
-I used to make regular Shepards Pie every couple of weeks because it was easy and the kids loved it.
-When we first got rid of grains, potatoes, and sugars, I thought this was a recipe I would have to forget, until a pregnancy induced craving prompted me to find a healthy alternative.
-I thought about using sweet potatoes, but then it dawned on me- Cauliflower!
+I used to make shepherd’s pie regularly every couple of weeks because it was easy and the kids loved it.
+When we first got rid of grains, potatoes, and sugars, I thought this was a recipe I would have to forget.
+Until a pregnancy induced craving prompted me to find a healthy alternative.
+I thought about using sweet potatoes, but then it dawned on me — cauliflower!
 I’d used this in place of mashed potatoes and rice before, so why not in this recipe?
 It was also a great way to sneak an extra vegetable in for the kids.

-For those not familiar with it, Shepherd/Cottage Pie is a meat and potato (or Cauliflower) dish.
-From my understanding, Shepherd’s pie is made with Lamb and Cottage Pie is made with beef or other meat.
+For those not familiar with it, shepherd’s/cottage pie is a meat and vegetable casserole with gravy, topped with mashed potato (or cauliflower), and baked in the oven.
+From my understanding, shepherd’s pie is made with lamb and cottage pie is made with beef or other meat.
 I’ve always used the terms interchangeably.
-This is an easy recipe to prepare ahead and heat when you are ready to eat, and the leftovers taste better than the first night (unlike the potato version..
-I’ve never liked the texture of reheated potatoes).
+This is an easy recipe to prepare ahead of time and heat up when you are ready to eat.
+The leftovers taste even better than the first night (unlike the potato version… I’ve never liked the texture of reheated potatoes).

 - 1 egg

-- In large pot, boil several cups of water.
-Add cauliflower, cover, and cook until soft enough to mash.
+- Cover and cook until soft enough to mash.

-- Remove the pot from the heat, pour off the water, and add butter and cream cheese to the pot.
+- Remove the pot from the heat, drain the cauliflower, and add the butter, cream cheese, and remaining ½ teaspoon of salt.

-- Add spices and mash.
-(I use a hand blender to make it really smooth).
+- Mash the cauliflower mixture with a hand blender to make it really smooth.

-- Spread mashed cauliflower mixture over it until smooth.
+- Spread the mashed cauliflower mixture over the top.